Better Cotton in Tajikistan

 Tajikistan is the first country in Central Asia to work with the Better Cotton Initiative.
 Since gaining independence from the Soviet Union in 1991, significant liberalisation and partial privatisation has taken place in the cotton sector, including privatisation of the ginning sub-sector, liberalisation of input prices, privatisation of financing and marketing of cotton, restructuring of cotton farmlands and partial privatisation of cotton farms through collective land tenure.

-Tajikistan is still relatively unknown in the global cotton market, and Better Cotton’s Implementing Partner, Sarob, is engaging with other stakeholders to boost demand for the country’s more sustainably grown cotton and further support its cotton farming sector.
+Tajikistan is still relatively unknown in the global cotton market, and Better Cotton’s Programme Partner, Sarob, is engaging with other stakeholders to boost demand for the country’s more sustainably grown cotton and further support its cotton farming sector.

 Better Cotton Partner in Tajikistan

 Sarob, a cooperative of agronomists that provide agricultural advice and support to cotton farmers.
 They help Better Cotton Farmers develop and implement more sustainable, water-efficient farming practices like precision irrigation and soil moisture testing.
 They are also working to secure funding to strengthen and scale the Better Cotton programme in Tajikistan.